SatyajitNayak-Exelixi/APIGEE/Scenario Based/OAuth Generate and Valiadte Token/Validating OAuth Token in Another Proxy.md

-# :label: Validate Apigee OAuth2 :high_brightness:
+# :label: 📝 Validating OAuth Token in Another Proxy :high_brightness:

 - You need to add OAuthV2 Policy into that proxy where you want to validate OAuth plus make sure the Proxy is added to that product as well.